Institution Quraysh for Law & Policy: History

 The institution was established by Malik R. Dahlan in 2006 with the stated goal of providing an integrated and comprehensive transnational consulting capacity by coupling the provision of legal advice and services with policy expertise.
 Dahlan himself is a multi-jurisdictional qualified attorney, with qualifications from Jordan, and the United States of America.
 He also undertook a Doctorate in Public Policy in Egypt.
-After working in both the corporate and policy sectors in the Gulf, and the U.S.A., including the Brookings Institution, Dahlan founded iQ in Doha, Qatar.
+After working in both the corporate and policy sectors in the Gulf, and the US, including the Brookings Institution, Dahlan founded iQ in Doha, Qatar.

 The institution expanded rapidly, opening further offices in Jeddah, Saudi Arabia, and London, United Kingdom, and establishing an Advisory Council of renowned figures from law, policy matters, and academia.
 These include Lord Woolf, formerly Lord Chief Justice of England and Wales, and Ahmed Zaki Yamani, formerly Saudi Arabian Minister for Petroleum and Mineral Resources, and a key figure within the Organization of Petroleum Exporting Countries (OPEC). iQ also established a body of International Experts and fellows who collaborate on specific legal and policy matters.